 You are the most important member of your treatment team.
 For successful treatment, you need to be actively involved in your treatment and so do your family members and other loved ones.
 Your treatment team can provide education and tell you where to find more information and support.

-There's a lot of misinformation about eating disorders on the Web, so it's important that you follow the advice of your treatment team and get suggestions on reputable websites to learn more about your eating disorder.
-Examples of helpful websites include the National Eating Disorders Association (NEDA), the Academy for Eating Disorders (AED), and Families Empowered and Supporting Treatment of Eating Disorders (F.E.A.S.T.).
+There's a lot of misinformation about eating disorders on the web, so follow your treatment team's advice and get suggestions on reputable websites to learn more about your eating disorder.
+Examples of helpful websites include the National Eating Disorders Association (NEDA), as well as Families Empowered and Supporting Treatment of Eating Disorders (F.E.A.S.T.).

 See more In-depth

-- Position of the American Dietetic Association: Nutrition intervention in the treatment of eating disorders.
+- Practice paper of the American Dietetic Association: Nutrition intervention in the treatment of eating disorders.
 Journal of the American Dietetic Association.
-2011;111:1236.
+2011:111:1236.